 Students may be admitted without some of these courses, but they are expected to make up the deficiencies early in their graduate careers and outside of the minimum hours required for degree.

-For additional information, including relevant deadlines and a list of required supplemental documentation to be submitted with the online application, please visit the graduate page of the Philosophy website, or contact the department Graduate Program Coordinator, Cari Ann Kreienhop, firstname.lastname@example.org.
+For additional information, including relevant deadlines and a list of required supplemental documentation to be submitted with the online application, please visit the graduate page of the Philosophy website, or contact the department Graduate Academic Advisor, Cari Ann Kreienhop, firstname.lastname@example.org.

 Fast-Track M.A. (for Undergraduate Majors in Philosophy at KU)